The Ultimate Mobile Giving Guide For Nonprofit Fundraising

-- Religious groups like churches use mobile giving as a virtual collection plate
+Religious groups like churches use mobile giving (text-to-give) as a virtual collection plate.

 Every organization that fundraises can benefit from mobile giving.
 No matter what your organization focuses on, mobile giving is an important aspect of fundraising in the present and will continue to be vital in the future.

-Along with simply suiting the way we operate in 2021, mobile giving has many benefits both for nonprofits and for their donors.
+Along with simply suiting the way we operate in the modern world, mobile giving has many benefits both for nonprofits and for their donors.
 It’s important to understand all the benefits of implementing a solid mobile giving strategy.